CompassLabs/docs/docs/2_Getting_Started.md

 CHAIN=<chain> # for now only supports "ethereum" LICENSE_KEY=<YOUR LICENSE KEY>
 ```

+For `RPC_URL`, you'll need to provide an etherum archive node address.
+We recommend to setup an account with a provider, such as [Infura](https://www.infura.io/) and specify the RPC_URL it provides.
+The archive node is only used to read the pool state at simulation start, but if you prefer, you can also setup your own node, of course.

 ### 4️⃣ Verify install
 If everything is set up correctly, the following command should throw no erros.